sahuguet/mcp-experiments/README.md

 Becasue MCP gives you 2 useful features for free
 - a standardized service discovery
-- schena generation in a format that is understood by LLMs, i.e. JsonSchema (see `python mcp_client.py` example above).
+- schema generation in a format that is understood by LLMs, i.e. JsonSchema (see `python mcp_client.py` example above).

 This is not necessarily hard to do (e.g. using FastAPI or similar library); but MCP offers standardized way of doing it.